WilliamQLiu/williamqliu.github.io/_posts/2019-03-16-terraform.md

 ### Resources

+A __resource__ is the most important element in Terraform.
+Each resource block describes one or more infrastructure object (e.g. virtual network, compute instance, DNS record).

+A resource block declares a resource of a given type (e.g. `aws_instance`) with a given local name.
+We use this name to refer to this resource from somewhere else in the same Terraform module, but has no significance outside of the scope of a module.

 For a resource, you might see examples like the below, where we specify a __resource type__ and a __resource name__ (and the combination of these two parameters has to be unique).
+Each resource has to be associated with a single resource type.
+Each resource type belongs to a __provider__ (which is a plugin for Terraform that offers a collection of resource types).

     resource "docker_image" "image_id" { ... }
     resource "docker_container" "container_id" { ... }